nathanlf/n8-news/README.md

   - A brief description of what is depicted in the cover image.
 This will be displayed immediately below the cover image in each newsletter.

 > [!NOTE]
-> As of now, links within the image caption are unsupported.
+> As of now, links within the image caption and inline images are unsupported.

 After the frontmatter, the only requirement is that you should use h1 headers (`# Section Title`) to denote the beginning of a new section.
 These h1s will be automatically converted to the smart section headers seen in each issue.
 These headers will also be automatically listed in the table of contents.

+We have included a template to follow in the following section, but feel free to look at past editions' `index.md` files in `/newsletter-issues` for additional guidance.

 > [!IMPORTANT]
 > Be sure not to use h1 headers in other ways, as they will only be interpreted as section headers.
 > Otherwise, feel free to use any valid markdown (GFM) syntax.

-> [!NOTE]
-> As of now, inline images are unsupported.

-We have included a template to follow in the following section, but feel free to look at past editions' `index.md` files in `/newsletter-issues` for additional guidance.

 ### Markdown File Template